Marcus401/SupplyHub/README.md

 ### Other git commands
 * `git pull origin {branch name}` <- pulls the branch from the cloud repository (updates your local repository to the latest one from the cloud)
-* `git status` <- shows the status of the files in the repository compared to the cloud repository
+* `git status` <- shows files ready to be committed and also compares to the cloud repository
+* `git diff` <- shows files ready to be committed
 * `git log` <- shows the commit history along with respective commit hashes
   * Press `K` or the `Up Arrow Key` to move up **_one line_** at a time
   * Press `Enter` to move down **_one line_** at a time.